Search 339 assisted living facilities in Utah

 Yes, Salt Lake City, as the largest city in Utah, has a variety of assisted living facilities to choose from.
 These facilities provide a range of services to cater to the needs of seniors in the Salt Lake City area.
 It's advisable to research and visit different facilities to find the one that best suits your loved one's requirements and preferences.

 Assisted living communities in Utah offer various amenities to enhance the quality of life for residents.
 These may include restaurant-style dining, fitness centers, social and recreational activities, transportation services, housekeeping, and 24/7 security.
-The specific amenities can vary from one facility to another, so it's important to inquire about the offerings when considering a particular assisted living community.
+The specific amenities can vary from one facility to another, so it's important to inquire about the of

 Don't see your city/town/village on the list?
 Please use our search bar at the top of the page to search through 339 senior living options from 89 cities, towns and villages in Utah.
 Simply enter your city name or zip code.